-They can access anytime through Mamak stall, queuing up during social distancing or while avoiding social time (FOMO period)
+They can access it anytime through the Mamak stall, queuing up during social distancing or while avoiding social time (FOMO period)

-A mobile-friendly website gives a great experience to your users and makes your brand more trustworthy, and probably helps you increase sales during their queue to buy a new iPhone or during IKEA checkout counter.
+A mobile-friendly website gives a great experience to your users and makes your brand more trustworthy, and probably helps you increase sales during their queue to buy a new iPhone or at the IKEA checkout counter.

 7. Use proper Headings and Sub Headings in your content

 Content is crucial for a successful website, but did you know that proper indentation and formatting of your content can help improve web design?

 This is a small factor but has a big impact at the end.